Run it back – Raptors weekly recap show w/Kyle and Zulfi

-It was a depressing past two weeks for the Toronto Raptors as they finished off with a 1-4 record and currently sit at the 11th spot in the east, join Kyle Ramnarine and Zulfi Sheikh as they recap all the action!
+The Raptors ended off the previous week with a record of 1-2, taking one win against the Atlanta Hawks, but also losing to them and the New York Knicks. join Kyle Ramnarine and Zulfi Sheikh as they recap all the action!

 We’ll also update the roster power rankings, take a trip down memory lane, and look ahead to what’s next.
 If you watched every game, re-live them with us.
 If you missed some (or all), we’ll get you caught up.